 - When the red kuri squash has 5 leaves per stem, pinch each stem off just above the second leaf from the center.

 - When these stems have again grown around 10 leaves, pinch each stem off again above the 5th leaf.

 - When a red kuri squash gets about as big as a large apple, pinch off the stem that bears it two leaves after the fruit.

 Once the plants have grown well, mulch their base to keep the soil moist and cool.

 - Mulch also keeps the squash from touching the soil thus avoiding the risk of fruit rot (see below).
-You can use flax mulch, straw or simply overturned wooden crates.
+You can use flax mulch, straw, a slab of wood or upside-down crates.

 - This helps avoid powdery mildew.